sbegaudeau/alma-m2-2015/mda.md

 The explorer diagram will be used to view the structure of the project.
 This diagram will be created on a domain class "angular.Container" and it will display using node mappings the folders, the modules and the pages contained in one folder (use semantic candidates expression like "feature:pages", "feature:folders", "feature:").

 Copy the icons available in the project fr.univnantes.alma.angular into the Viewpoint Specification Project and use them as the style of your folders, modules and pages.
+Make sure to use "15" as your size computation expression in order to set the size of your images.

+Use a conditional style to use the empty folder icon if a folder does not have any pages or modules (use something like "aql:self.pages.size() + self.modules.size() = 0" as the predicate expression).

 #### Representation Creation Tool

+Create a representation creation tool in your explorer diagram in order to create a Class Diagram by right clicking on a Module mapping in your Explorer diagram.

 #### Representation Navigation Tool

+Create a new tool to navigate to an existing Class Diagram from a module mapping in the explorer diagram

+#### Behavior tool

+Create a double click tool for the mapping folder.
+In the begin part of this tool, add a navigation operation to navigate to an Explorer Diagram.
+Make sure that this diagram will be created if it does not exist.

+You should not be able to easily create new folders, pages and modules in your diagram and navigate inside easily.

 ### Components Diagram